Dollard-des-Ormeaux

-Dollard-des-Ormeaux ([dɔlaʁ dez‿ɔʁmo]; commonly referred to as D.D.O. or simply Dollard) is a predominantly English-speaking suburb of Montreal in southwestern Quebec, Canada.
-It is located on the Island of Montreal.
+Dollard-des-Ormeaux ([dɔlaʁ dez‿ɔʁmo]; commonly referred to as D.D.O. or simply Dollard) is a city and a predominantly English-speaking suburb of Montreal in southwestern Quebec, Canada.
+It is the most populous suburb on the Island of Montreal.
 The town was named after French martyr Adam Dollard des Ormeaux.

 The town was merged with the city of Montreal in 2002, and became part of the borough of Dollard-Des Ormeaux–Roxboro.
 When residents were later offered the option, they chose to leave the city of Montreal, and the town was reinstated as a separate entity in 2006.

 Name

 The orthography of the city's name has been adjusted periodically.
 Originally written as Dollard-des-Ormeaux, it became Dollard des Ormeaux (no hyphens) in 1960, and reverted again to the hyphenated spelling in 1969.

 In 2001, the official Commission de toponymie du Québec ruled that the correct orthography of the city's name is Dollard-Des Ormeaux (one hyphen, one space, all title caps) due to the patronymic particle.
 However, this was not widely accepted, and is rarely used in practice.
 In particular, As of 2021, the city's own website did not use this way of writing the city's name.
 In 2022, the Commission officially reverted to the spelling Dollard-des-Ormeaux, which had been in use since 1924.